blatmand/pathfinding_in_maze/README.md

 starting and an ending cell in a square 2 dimensional maze.
 To run the python scripts in python 3:
 * Install the necessary packages from requirements.txt
-* To run the pathfinding program run the script astar_search
+* To run the pathfinding program:
+* Run the script astar_search.py
-* To create the plot showing the fraction of solvable mazes created at different alpha
+* To create the plot showing the fraction of solvable mazes created at different alpha:
 * Run the plot_fraction_solvable_grids.py
 * To learn more about the recursive search algorithm and the astar algorithm see the bibliography
 <img align="right"  src="https://github.com/blatmand/pathfinding_in_maze/blob/master/Example_Grid.png">